 Uses a linearized version of the differential equation AX = -P, where P is a vector containing the initial effects of the perturbations to each gene.
 This may not be known, which is a disadvantage of NIR.

-(Gardner, 2003)(Gregoretti, Belcastro, Di Bernardo, & Oliva, 2010)
+(Gardner, 2003)(Gregoretti, Belcastro, Di Bernardo, & Oliva, 2010) Check with Alex and Aviv to see what they think of this.

 Inferelator 2.0 – Greenfield, Et al. 2010